 Material Breach

-A significant failure that undermines the entire agreement, giving the non-breaching party grounds to terminate the contract and sue for damages.
+A material breach is a significant failure that undermines the entire agreement, giving the non-breaching party grounds to terminate the contract and sue for damages.
+For example, if a contractor fails to complete a major project on time, it may be considered a material breach.

 Minor (Partial) Breach